desmodev/desmodev.github.io/_posts/2023-12-20-AGLC-Chinese-language-sources.md

 ---
 layout: post
 title: AGLC & Chinese language sources
-description: This post offers a few tips on editing texts that incorporate simplified or traditional Chinese source materials using the <em>Australian Guide to Legal Citation</em> (AGLC4) referencing system.
+description: This post offers a few tips on editing texts that incorporate simplified or traditional Chinese source materials using the Australian Guide to Legal Citation (AGLC4) referencing system.
 tags: AGLC Chinese referencing
 categories:
 ---